Shifter | Chapter 3 – Precognition

 And as we're looking for the new threat, he appears between me, the SAC, and another agent.
 His powerful arm latches onto the agent's arm to control movement.
 As I'm about to take action he raises his leg and kicks me in the shoulder.
 I stumble back.
 He uses a bit of the recoil to deliver a fatal kick to Jacobson's head.
 Jacobson stumbles, then falls against the wall; I raise my gun and fire, but I only hit the wall behind where man used to be.

-Jacobson is down, his body motionless.
+Jacobson is dead, his body motionless.

 How is he doing that?
 What is going on?